 In most cases, heavy breathing will be rapid, similar to how we breathe more deeply and quickly following exercise.
 When this happens at rest, it is usually a sign that something isn’t quite right with your furry friend.
 They’re trying to get more oxygen into their bodies, and they likely need to visit the vet.
-This breathing can be either with an open or closed mouth.
+This breathing can be done either with an open or closed mouth.

 Other times, heavy breathing won’t be fast at all.
-Instead, they could be breathing deeply and slowly as they are breathing with difficulty.
-This is often still a sign that something is wrong, but has a different set of problems associated with it.
+Instead, your cat could be breathing deeply and slowly as it is breathing with difficulty.
+This is often still a sign that something is wrong but has a different set of problems associated with it.
 Rather than a lack of oxygen, it is more likely caused by an obstruction of the airways or inflammation within the lungs and trachea.

 As such, to answer the question “Why is my cat breathing heavily while resting?”, I have split the reasons into three separate breathing classifications.
 Refer to the section that is more alike to your cat’s breathing to try and identify the issue.
 Alternatively, you can read all three for a comprehensive understanding of some of the breathing issues cats may face.